ethereum/ethereum-org-website/public/content/developers/tutorials/secret-state/index.md

         `
 ```

-A Solidity verifier, which gets deployed to the blockchain.
+A Solidity verifier, a smart contract we can deploy to the blockchain and use to verify proofs generated by `digCompiled.program`.

 ```typescript
     return {